Continuing Education Activity

 Iodine is crucial for the normal functioning of the thyroid.
 Without iodine, the body would not be able to synthesize the thyroid hormones T3 and T4, which are essential for maintaining metabolic homeostasis.
 Excess iodide, such as occurs with ICM administration, may impact thyroid functioning.
 The expected initial response is a transient reduction in thyroid hormone production.
 This phenomenon is known by the name of the Wolff-Chaikoff effect and is thought to be caused by a temporary downregulation of the sodium iodide transporter in the thyroid.
 Most patients can return to a euthyroid state within 24 to 48 hours.
 Some patients, however, exhibit the opposite response.
 Instead of transitory hypothyroidism, they develop hyperthyroidism by escaping the physiologic negative feedback mechanism of the Wolf-Chaikoff effect.
 This pathologic response to the exogenously administered iodine load is referred to as the Jod-Basedow syndrome.
 It is thought to occur as a result of impaired autoregulation.

-Symptoms of Jod-Basedow syndrome are similar to those of hyperthyroidism from other causes.
+Symptoms of Jod-Basedow syndrome are similar to those of hyperthyroidism due to other causes.
 Symptoms include increased sweating, tachycardia, restlessness, diarrhea, heat intolerance, and insomnia.
-Severe cases may lead to thyroid storm, typically presenting with a constellation of including tachycardia, fever, diarrhea, and altered levels of consciousness.
-Rare cases have also carry correlations with the development of atrial fibrillation.
+Severe cases may lead to thyroid storm, typically presenting with a constellation of symptoms including tachycardia, fever, diarrhea, and altered levels of consciousness.
+Rare cases also carry correlations with the development of atrial fibrillation.

-The diagnosis of iodine-induced hyperthyroidism will be very similar to diagnosing hyperthyroidism.
+The diagnosis of iodine-induced hyperthyroidism is similar to diagnosing hyperthyroidism.
 Obtaining a thorough clinical history is critical in correlating ICM exposure with the onset of symptoms.
 Most patients will develop symptoms less than a month after exposure to ICM.
 Lab tests will show an increase in T3 and T4 and a reduced TSH level.
 Urinary levels of iodide are increased up to three times the normal value.
 Nuclear imaging of the thyroid will show low radioiodine uptake.
-Testing for thyroid hormone levels before and after the administration of ICM will lead to a better evaluation of change in thyroid function.
+Considering testing the thyroid hormone levels before and after the administration of ICM could potentially lead to a better evaluation of the change in the thyroid function.

 It is crucial to consider an underlying thyroid disease as a cause of the patient's symptoms of hyperthyroidism.
-A thyroid-stimulating hormone (TSH) antibody level should be checked to rule out Graves disease.
-Hyperfunctioning thyroid nodules should also be a consideration, but these should have a high level of radioiodine uptake with nuclear imaging of the thyroid.
+A thyroid stimulating immunoglobulin (TSI) level should be checked to rule out Graves disease.
+Hyperfunctioning thyroid nodules should also be a consideration, but these would present with a high level of radioiodine uptake at the nuclear imaging of the thyroid.
 A diagnosis of preexisting thyroid disease, however, does not preclude the diagnosis of Jod Basedow syndrome.
 Underlying thyroid disease is a risk factor for the development of iodine-induced hyperthyroidism.
-A detailed past medical history is critical to establish the correlation of the symptoms with the exposure to ICM or other iodinated substances.
+Obtaining a detailed past medical history is critical for establishing the correlation of the symptoms with the exposure to ICM or other iodinated substances.

-The prognosis for iodine-induced hyperthyroidism is generally favorable, with most patients returning to their baseline thyroid state.
-A minority of patients, however, do suffer permanent sequelae from iodine-induced hyperthyroidism.
+The prognosis of iodine-induced hyperthyroidism is generally favorable, with most patients returning to their baseline thyroid state.
+A small percentage of patients, however, could suffer permanent sequelae from iodine-induced hyperthyroidism.